CH-RAFAY/CH-RAFAY/README.md

 ### About

-- Software Engineering graduate
-- Focused on full-stack systems & scalable application design
-- Strong foundation in OOP, Data Structures, and system design
-- Exploring applied machine learning
+I am a Software Engineering graduate focused on building structured, production-ready systems with clarity and long-term scalability in mind.
+My work combines practical full-stack development with disciplined system design and strong fundamentals in object-oriented programming and data structures.
+I am particularly interested in backend architecture and applied machine learning systems.

 ---